bundlecraft-io/bundlecraft/docs/troubleshooting.md

   - Symptom: "Vault token not found in environment variable" or "Vault address is required"
   - Fix: Set VAULT_TOKEN (or token_ref env), and VAULT_ADDR (or set addr in config).
 Optionally set namespace.

-- Offline mode with fetch entries
+- Offline build with fetch entries
-  - Symptom: "Offline mode is enabled but fetch entries are present."
+  - Symptom: Network access is unavailable or disallowed, and your config includes `fetch:` entries.
-  - Fix: Pre-stage artifacts with bundlecraft fetch in a connected environment, commit/package them, then run build with --offline.
+  - Fix: Pre-stage artifacts with `bundlecraft fetch` in a connected environment, commit/package them, then run build with `--skip-fetch`.

 ---